Caring for the Cotswolds helps to conserve, preserve and protect the Cotswolds – and you can be a part of it

 What is Caring for the Cotswolds?

 When you book a ticket for one of our tours, you can add a voluntary donation to the Caring for the Cotswolds scheme.
-Together with donations from other scheme members, these donations are pooled into a fund, which is managed by the Cotswolds National Landscape (formerly known as the Cotswolds Conservation Board).
+Together with donations from other scheme members, these donations are pooled into a fund, which is managed by the Cotswolds National Landscape’s Grants Panel.

 Local groups and organisations can apply for grants from this fund.
 Grants are awarded for projects focusing on four key themes: